East Islip's First Postmaster - George Hanford

 George Hanford and his wife Sophia were born in England.
 George born in 1825, was a farmer.
 It is not known when they came to the United States.
 In September 1854, George Hanford bought five acres of land from William Nicoll on the north side of Main Street in East Islip.
 The property ran easterly from what is now the westerly line of Third Avenue about 218 feet and northerly from Main Street to 100 feet north of what is the north line of Court Street.
 He later acquired additional property to the East bringing his property 90 feet west of what is now the westerly line of First Avenue.

 The above property was divided into lots.
 Third Avenue, Second Avenue and Court Street were built.
-The property was then divided and conveyed to his four sons: Albert, John, Maitland and Freman.
+The property was then divided and conveyed to his family sons: Albert, John, Maitland and Grandson Freeman.
 George built his house on the original purchase on the northeast comer of Main Street and Third Avenue, which has been torn down in recent years and replaced by a modem building.
 Maitland Hanford constructed a building east of George's homestead and operated a sporting goods store and a bicycle shop there in 1908.

 The bicycle shop became a place where some of the East Islip and Great River men gathered after supper.
 This was where the East Islip Club, a social club, came into being.
 Most of the men of East Islip and Great River became members.